 From Tadapani the trail descends through forests to Ghandruk, a village of Gurung people, one of the ethnic groups of Nepal.
 They have their own dialect, culture, costume, and life style.
 Ghandruk is also home to many Gurkha soldiers.
 It is a famous destination for trekkers as it is known for its beautiful mountain views and also because it’s within easy reach from Pokhara and Kathmandu.
 We have the afternoon to visit the Annapurna Conservation Office, museums and discover the village.
 Overnight at a guesthouse.

 After some light trekking, we reach Nayapul (1,010 meters).
 Then after an hour drive, we reach Pokhara, the beautiful valley which boasts fabulous views of the Himalayan mountains.
 You will have relaxing afternoon.
 Overnight at a hotel in Pokhara.

 We depart at approximately 7.30am for Kathmandu by tourist bus.
 We arrive back in Kathmandu at around 2-3.00 pm.
 Overnight at a hotel in Kathmandu.

 Today is rest and relax throughout the day.
 If you get interested to take some gifts from Nepal for friends and relatives, visit to some nearby shops or go out in Thamel for typical Nepalese goods which can be assisted by our guide or you can do it yourself too.
 In the evening we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
 Overnight at hotel in Kathmandu.

-The wonderful annapurna Circuit Trekking adventure in Nepal concludes, our airport representative will drop you to the Kathmandu International Airport for your flight departure from Nepal.
+Trek concludes, we will drop you to the airport for your flight departure from Nepal with good memories.